 There is a pool and sun loungers for when you want to relax, and if you choose not to dine at the resort’s restaurant, there are a choice of restaurants close by.
 It may only have 3 stars but there is plenty to help you relax from a hot tub to Thai massages.
 Choose from a standard villa or upgrade to a deluxe pool villa.

 - Prices start from £66 per night for a standard villa

 - To book, check prices or availability for Chaweng Buri Resort

-Literally just one minute walk from the beach, Slumber Party hostel is the place to stay if you want to socialise.
+Literally, just one minute's walk from the beach, the Slumber Party hostel is the place to stay if you want to socialise.
 The staff are really helpful and they organise activities and tours every night so you can do as much or little as you choose.

 - To book, check prices or availability for Slumber Party Ao Nang Beach

 Pai – Carrot On The Moon Hostel ($)

 This hostel will make you feel right at home.
 The location is good and it’s close to the street food but they do have a hostel cafe with tasty desserts and coffee.
 The owner is really friendly and accommodating (and prepares a great breakfast).

 There’s a peaceful garden to chill out in and because the hostel isn’t too big, it’s easy to meet other guests.
 Choose from a 6-bed dorm or a private deluxe room with your own bathroom.